james-mcgregor100/JamesMcGregor_T1A1/readme.md

 &nbsp;
 ### **XML**
 &nbsp;
 XML stands for Extensible Markup Language, and is one of the other main markup languages alongside HTML.
 One of the main differences between XML and HTML is that HTML is used to display data and text on the screen, whereas XML is used to store data as "structured information" (Loshin, Linthicum, Giza).
-Some important features of XML, which differentiate it from HTML, include: XML's tags are not predefined like HTML tags, and closing tags must be implemented throughout the document, whereas HTML is not as strict with closing tags.
+Some important features of XML, which differentiate it from HTML, include: XML's tags are not predefined like HTML tags, and closing tags must be implemented throughout the document, whereas HTML is not as strict with the use of closing tags.
 &nbsp;
 &nbsp;
 ### **SGML**